-Mustang, it was obvious it was that just doesn't work." going to be a success," Lutz said.
-'So it was decided that we would bring back the Camaro.
+"After Ford relaunched the Mustang, it was obvious it was going to be a success," Lutz said.
+"So it was decided that we would bring back the Camaro.
 We talked with the Camaro club presidents and came up with a design that resembled the 1967 Camaro because that's what people said they wanted.
-Rick came by and looked at the design and said that it looked too much like the old Camaro.'
+Rick came by and looked at the design and said that it looked too much like the old Camaro."